 Rarely, bites from the following insects may cause anaphylaxis:

-If you have had an allergic reaction to an insect sting, you have about a 60 percent chance of having a similar or worse reaction if stung again by the same kind of insect.
+If you have had an allergic reaction to an insect sting, you have a greater chance of having a similar or more severe reaction if stung again by the same kind of insect.
 The best way to avoid an allergic reaction, of course, is to avoid being stung.
-Have hives and nests removed from your home and yard.
-Wear protective clothing when you are outdoors.
-Avoid wearing bright colors and strong perfumes when you are outdoors where there might be insects.
-Be careful when eating outside.
-Insects are attracted by the smell of food.
+Tips to avoid getting stung include:

 If you have had a serious allergic reaction in the past, you should wear a medical alert identification bracelet and carry an epinephrine auto-injection kit.